wush978/FeatureHashing/README.md

 ```

 ```
-## [1] 0.6555
+## [1] 0.6555232
 ```

 ### Per-Coordinate FTRL-Proximal with $L_1$ and $L_2$ Regularization for Logistic Regression

-The following scripts use an implementation of the FTRL-Proximal for Logistic Regresion, which is published in McMahan, Holt, Sculley, Young, Ebner, Grady, Nie, Phillips, Davydov, Golovin, Chikkerur, Liu, Wattenberg, Hrafnkelsson, Boulos, and Kubica (2013), to predict the probability (1-step prediction) and update the model simultaneously.
+The following scripts use an implementation of the FTRL-Proximal for Logistic Regresion, which is published in (McMahan, Holt, Sculley, Young, Ebner, Grady, Nie, Phillips, Davydov, Golovin, Chikkerur, Liu, Wattenberg, Hrafnkelsson, Boulos, and Kubica, 2013), to predict the probability (1-step prediction) and update the model simultaneously.